bpowers/bpowers.github.com/index.md

 ## Employment

-I am currently happy emplyed at [SocialCode](http://socialcode.com).
+I was most recently was a software architect at [SocialCode](http://socialcode.com).
+I am currently pursuing a graduate education in CS full-time, focusing on systems.